xapha/Hexapod-demo/README.md

 # Hexapod-demo

-This repo. is dedicated to the hexapod personal project used for skill show off and demonstration.
+This repo. is dedicated to the hexapod personal project used for demonstration.

 ![alt text](https://github.com/xapha/Hexapod-demo/blob/main/hexapod.png "intro figure")